-Total eligible provisions are defined as the sum of all provisions (e.g. specific provisions, partial write-offs, portfolio-specific general provisions such as country risk provisions or general provisions1) that are attributed to exposures treated under the IRB Approach.
-Specific provisions set aside against equity and securitisation exposures must not be included in total eligible provisions.Specific provisions set aside against equity should not be included in total eligible provisions.
-(Refer Paragraph 380 of BCBS Basel II guidelines)
+Total eligible provisions are defined as the sum of all provisions (e.g. specific provisions, partial write-offs, portfolio-specific general provisions such as country risk provisions or general provisions) that are attributed to exposures treated under the IRB Approach.
+Specific provisions set aside against equity should not be included in total eligible provisions.